-Tonika Hirdman (Fondation de Luxembourg): Philanthropy is not the same as Charity
+Tonika Hirdman (Fondation de Luxembourg): Philanthropy and ESG, Creating impact that lasts

 Tonika Hirdman, Director General, Fondation de Luxembourg.

 What role can philanthropy play in investments that help mitigate climate change?